List of Batwoman characters: Julia Pennyworth

-Julia Pennyworth (portrayed by Christina Wolfe, whose casting has been criticized as whitewashing due to Julia being black in the original Batman comic books) is a British spy, daughter of Alfred Pennyworth, and Kate's ex-lover.
+Julia Pennyworth (portrayed by Christina Wolfe) is a British spy, daughter of Alfred Pennyworth, and Kate's ex-lover.
 She pursued the Rifle and discovered that he works for Safiyah Sohail.

-In season two, Julia assists in the search for Kate who was apparently killed in a plane crash.
-Following an encounter with Tommy Elliot in the form of Bruce Wayne, Julia brings this up with Luke showing the prints of Tommy from "Bruce" while mentioning that he doesn't even know that her father is living in a loft in London.
-She later encountered Alice who mentions the threat of their mutual enemy Safiyah.
-Following some undercover work, Julia saved Luke and Mary from Dire-Flail where she claimed that Kate is dead upon some body parts washing up in Bludhaven.
-She somehow was able to procure a Desert Rose that was needed to deal with Ryan's Kryptonite wound where it turned out to be Ryan's plant.
-When calling someone about the information about Kate, Julia is told that they talked before causing Julia to wonder what happened that day.
-Alice later enlisted her to help find Enigma.
-When Julia does confront Enigma, she gets tranquilized by the chemical in Enigma's staff.
-After recovering, Sophie is informed by Julia that she is taking a transfer to Berlin.

 Jonathan Cartwright / Mouse

 Jonathan Cartwright / Mouse (portrayed by Sam Littlefield as an adult, Nicholas Holmes as a child) is the disfigured son of August Cartwright and Alice's right hand member of the Wonderland Gang with a talent for voice mimicry and impersonation who considers himself Alice's brother figure and best friend.
 He lets his father keep Beth captive so he could have a friend who won't shun him for his deformity, letting Alice get abused resulting in her becoming Alice.
-When Mouse starts to see that Alice is becoming too obsessed with wanting to kill Batwoman following the translation of Lucius Fox's coded journal, Alice puts Mouse out of his misery by poisoning his tea.
+When Mouse starts to see that Alice is becoming too obsessed with wanting to kill Batwoman following the translation of Lucius Fox's coded journal, Alice kills Mouse by poisoning his tea.

-In season two, Alice still has Mouse's corpse as she mentions her upcoming war with Safiyah Sohail after she put a message on the newspaper talking about Kate Kane's disappearance.
-Tying a rat to Mouse's corpse, Alice attracts a lot of bats to feed off it making them carriers of the same poison.
-What's left of Mouse's corpse was delivered to Mary to foreshadow what Alice has planned with the bats.

-In season three, Mouse appears as a hallucination of Alice alongside Ocean.